influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/client-libraries/go.md

 ---
+title: Use Go to query data
-title: Use Go and SQL or InfluxQL to query data
+seotitle: Use Go and SQL or InfluxQL to query data
 list_title: Use Go
 description: >
   Use the `influxdb3-go` Go package and SQL or InfluxQL to query data stored in InfluxDB.